Abishang21/Aircraft-Risks-Analysis/README.md

     - For numerical columns: If mean > median, filled with median; if median > mean, filled with median; if equal, filled with mean.

-    - For categorical columns: Replaced null values with the most frequent value.
+    - For categorical columns: Replaced null values with the most frequent first value.

 3. Checked for duplicates and found none.